Automattic/jetpack/readme.txt

 to customize the checks made before caching.
 The filter accepts one parameter.
 The output of WP-Cache's wp_cache_get_cookies_values() function.

-See plugins/searchengine.php as an example I use for my [No Adverts for Friends](plugin at http://ocaoimh.ie/no-adverts-for-friends/)
+See plugins/searchengine.php as an example I use for my [No Adverts for Friends](http://ocaoimh.ie/no-adverts-for-friends/) plugin.

 == Links ==
 [WP Widget Cache](http://wordpress.org/extend/plugins/wp-widget-cache/) is another caching plugin for WordPress.
 This plugin caches the output of widgets and may significantly speed up dynamic page generation times.